{{ root_page.title }}

 Strong and Healthy Bones

-Getting outdoors is also important to staying healthy, as sunlight is an important source of vitamin D. Vitamin D helps our bodies to absorb calcium and phosphorus from our diets, which is needed to maintain strong bones and teeth.
-In childhood our bones are strong and, if they break, they usually repair quickly.
+Getting outdoors is important to staying healthy.
+As sunlight is a key source of vitamin D. Vitamin D helps our bodies to soak up calcium and phosphorus from our diets.
+Which helps keep our bones and teeth strong.